lmeyer/LoL-Timers/README.md

 ### Changelog

+1.4 (2013-09-11)

+- Map Synchronization
+- Create private room and share the URL
+- QRCode generation for easy smartphone access
+- Buff timers (when monster timer is started, icon changes for buff duration)

 1.3 (2013-09-08)
 - Timers duration updated according to new Jungle
 - Sounds when a timers ends up (wards and monsters sounds are different)